Central & South Asia

 Black Friday demonstrations hit Walmart

-Hundreds protest before US outlets of retail giant on day Americans start their holiday shopping.
+Hundreds protest outside US outlets of retail giant on the same day Americans traditionally start holiday shopping.

 Scores arrested in riots over Ferguson ruling